Anmol-Baranwal/Anmol-Baranwal/README.md

 <!--- -- Brief Info ---------------------------------------------------------------------------------------------------------------------------------------- -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->

-I enjoy learning new frameworks, libraries and algorithms that has the potential to solve real-world issues. <br>
+There's nothing quite like the thrill of discovering new frameworks, and libraries that can make a real difference in solving real-world problems. <br>

 - 🎓 I'm completing my Bachelor of Technology in the field of computer science.
-- 🚀 I'm a Full-Stack developer interested in maintaining communities.
+- 🚀 My expertise as a Full-Stack developer is complemented by my passion for community engagement and maintenance.
-- 🔥 Fun fact: I ❤️ playing chess & doing open-source contributions.
+- 🔥 I'm not just a tech enthusiast, I also have a soft spot for chess and contributing to open-source projects.

 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->
 <!--- -- Activity Graph ------------------------------------------------------------------------------------------------------------------------------------ -->